-Using all uppercase case in Excel 2010 is a great way to make the letters stand out from the numbers and, in many situations, it simply makes the data in the spreadsheet easier to read.
+Using all uppercase cases in Excel 2010 is a great way to make the letters stand out from the numbers and, in many situations, it simply makes the data in the spreadsheet easier to read.

 Convert to All Capital Letters in Excel 2010 (Guide with Pictures)

 In fact, you could make the argument that exclusive use of uppercase letters in Excel 2010 spreadsheets actually looks more professional than standard case usage.
 So follow the steps below to learn how to convert text in your spreadsheet to uppercase.

 Step 1: Double-click the Excel file that contains the text that you want to convert.

 Step 2: Locate an empty group of cells in your spreadsheet that corresponds to the amount of cells containing text that you want to convert to uppercase.

-Step 2: Type =UPPER(XX) into the topmost empty cell, then press Enter on your keyboard.
+Step 3: Type =UPPER(XX) into the topmost empty cell, then press Enter on your keyboard.
 Replace XX with the cell location of the top cell in the column you want to convert.

-Step 3: Click the cell into which you just typed this function, then press Ctrl + C on your keyboard to copy it.
+Step 4: Click the cell into which you just typed this function, then press Ctrl + C on your keyboard to copy it.

-Step 4: Click in the cell underneath the cell that you just copied, then drag your mouse down to select the number of cells that correspond to the number of cells that you want to convert to uppercase.
+Step 5: Click in the cell underneath the cell that you just copied, then drag your mouse down to select the number of cells that correspond to the number of cells that you want to convert to uppercase.

-Step 5: Press Ctrl + V on your keyboard to paste your copied function into these cells.
+Step 6: Press Ctrl + V on your keyboard to paste your copied function into these cells.

-Step 6: Use your mouse to highlight all of the uppercase cells that you just created, then press Ctrl + C to copy them.
+Step 7: Use your mouse to highlight all of the uppercase cells that you just created, then press Ctrl + C to copy them.

-Step 7: Highlight the lowercase cells that you want to replace, right-click the highlighted cells, click Paste Special, then click Values.
+Step 8: Highlight the lowercase cells that you want to replace, right-click the highlighted cells, click Paste Special, then click Values.

-Step 8: Select the cells into which you initially typed the UPPER function, then press the Delete key on your keyboard to clear them.
+Step 9: Select the cells into which you initially typed the UPPER function, then press the Delete key on your keyboard to clear them.